AXVIII3/termux-onedark/README.md

-# termux-onedark
+# OneDark for Termux
-One-Dark theme based on Atom's OneDark Pro for Termux
+One-Dark theme based on Atom's OneDark Pro for Termux coz thats probably the best theme ever made